jonhorton/gatsby-starter-netlify-cms/src/pages/solutions/index.md

 ---
-templateKey: 'solutions-page'
+templateKey: solutions-page
-path: /solutions
 title: Take your giving to the next level.
+subtitle: >-
-subtitle: Our flexible solutions will help you increase digital giving and save money on fees.
+  Our flexible solutions will help you increase digital giving and save money on fees.
-image: /img/jumbotron.jpg
+image: /img/rawpixel-369788-unsplash.jpg
 heading: Our Solutions
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their